semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 ```
 You should run this command before pulling any Docker images.

-Same as with secrets, to avoid having to add this to every job or block we suggest that you include it in the `global_job_config` prologue of your pipeline:
+Same as with secrets, to avoid having to add this to every job or block, we suggest that you include it in the `global_job_config` prologue of your pipeline:
 ```yaml
 global_job_config:
   prologue: